ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 As you might have realised by now, I work on tropical trees and forests in the Neotropics, and today I have decided to give you a quick tour through some of the amazing forests and floristic formations we have there.
 Today's destination is Bolivia, a large country in tropical South America with just about ten million people living in it.
 Most of these people live in four gigantic cities: La Paz, Sucre, Cochabamba and Santa Cruz de La Sierra.
 As a result, most of Bolivia's diversity is located away from human settlements and is, therefore, relatively protected from human impact.
 Biogeographically, Bolivia is where all the main Tropical South American biomes converge.
 This makes Bolivia one of the most interesting and exciting places to study (and visit) in South America.

-<b>The data we'll be using today come from a dataset called NeoTropTree which was developed by <a href="http://prof.icb.ufmg.br/treeatlan/" target="_blank">Professor Ary Oliveira-Filho (Federal University of Minas Gerais - Brazil)</a>.
+<b>The data we'll be using today come from a dataset called NeoTropTree which was developed by [Professor Ary Oliveira-Filho (Federal University of Minas Gerais - Brazil)](http://prof.icb.ufmg.br/treeatlan/).
 NeoTropTree is a large database containing records on forest tree species composition, gathered by reviewing the literature (published and unpublished - e.g. masters dissertations and PhD theses), compiling species check-lists, and studying herbarium records.
 Each site within the database has been assigned to a specific vegetation type (an ecologically meaningful unit).
 NeoTropTree is a very comprehensive and well kept dataset, which makes it very valuable and reliable when doing science.
 Professor Oliveira-Filho has kindly agreed to us using a tiny portion of it for this tutorial.</b>

 ```r
 # Loading the dataframes we'll be working with: